WAZ4/docker-build-google-maps-scraper/README.md

 # docker-build-google-maps-scraper

-This repository contains instructions on how to make a docker container that can run omkarcloud's google-maps-scraper.
-I created this because I wasn't able to get the original google-maps-scraper docker container to run.
+This repository contains instructions on how to make a docker container that can run [omkarcloud](https://github.com/omkarcloud)'s [google-maps-scraper](https://github.com/omkarcloud/google-maps-scraper).
+I created this because I wasn't able to build  the original Docker image to run.